Genius-gambit/Objectives/README.md

 9. - [x] Import the images in the environment for the runway.
 10. - [x] Finish the Animation Controller for the Introbanner.
 11. - [x] Trim Voice Overs.
+12. - [x] Implement Voice Overs.
-12. - [ ] Implement Voice Overs and Sound of the airplane.
+13. - [ ] Implement Sound of the airplane.

 ## Work Log
 1. Created Tracking.cs, which takes the cube and indicates the trigger if it hit the track in order to rotate the plane.